tempname11/svf/README.md

 };
 ```

 Note, that the concept of a "string" is not built-in, but can be easily expressed in a schema.
-In this instance, UTF-8 is the chosen encoding, and expressed how you would expect — as an array of 8-bit characters.
+In this instance, UTF-8 is the chosen encoding, and expressed how you would expect — as a sequence of 8-bit characters.

 ### Data Evolution